LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

     fmt.Printf("%s: %v\n", k, v)
 }
 ```
 The above code defines a JSON string in a string variable.
-Then, it calls the **json.Unmarshal** function to decode the JSON string to a map.
+Then, it calls the **json.Unmarshal** function to decode the JSON object to a map.
 After that, it prints keys and values in the map.
 ```
 b: 2
 field1: value1